Partridgeberry Materia Medica

 Another story of Mitchella involved a woman in her sixth month of pregnancy who was experiencing a lot of stress in her home life.
 Her emotional situation had intensified the usual “practice” contractions typically felt in later pregnancy and she was concerned that she might go into early labor.
 I recommended a tincture of equal parts Red Raspberry (Rubus idaeus, Rosaceae) and Mitchella repens.
 She took 2-3 droppers full three times a day and her contractions subsided.

-Mitchella is also indicated in early pregnancy for women who have experienced multiple miscarriages or are facing a potential miscarriage.
+Mitchella is also indicated in early pregnancy for people who have experienced multiple miscarriages or are facing a potential miscarriage.
 The dosage in this situation, and most others, would be 2-3 droppers full of tincture three times a day.
 A decoction from the dried or fresh herb may also be employed in such a situation.
 I am conservative with herbs in pregnancy and recommend their use only when necessary.
 It is my belief that a healthy pregnancy does not warrant the use of partus preparators, as the body in its wisdom knows how to give birth.
-Contemporary uses in female reproductive disorders also include tonic treatment for infertility and menstrual cramps.
+Contemporary uses in reproductive disorders also include tonic treatment for infertility and menstrual cramps.

 Some other uses of partridgeberry involve its use in urinary tract disorders; it can give ease in urinary tract infections, interstitial cystitis, and BPH as a diuretic and astringent.
 The Alabama herbalist, Tommie Bass, used the leaves for incontinence in children, “kidney trouble”, and the berries for diarrhea and painful urination.
 It has also been used as a moderate astringent for gastro-intestinal disorders, including diarrhea, irritable bowel syndrome, and inflammatory bowel disease.